Best Omega-3 fish oil supplements: compare labels before buying

 Is fish oil better than krill oil?

 Not automatically.
-Compare source, EPA/DHA amount, format, serving size, cost path, and label transparency.
+Compare source, EPA/DHA amount, format, serving size, cost, and label transparency.